 CONCLUSION

 The authority can take advantage of the significant public image possibilities provided by their iconic lighthouses for their own publicity purposes or with a third party under licence to allow public access under controlled circumstances.

+It is important to note that before implementing any of the above plans, detailed market research should be conducted, as well as communication with local regulatory bodies and heritage conservation agencies, to ensure that all activities are within the bounds of legal permissions and do not compromise the historical value of the lighthouses.
+For lighthouses still in operation, their aid-to-navigation functions must not be impaired.
+In addition, focuses on sustainability principles and aims to minimize environmental impact as much as possible.

 EXAMPLES OF PUBLICATIONS PRODUCED BY AUTHORITIES